bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 - How to emit a value to a parent component (you learned this in the section above! ✔️)
 - How to programmatically update a `FormArray`’s value (you learned this in the section above! ✔️)

+## P5: Technical requirements

+Create an `itemsChanged` EventEmitter property that emits the `selectedItems` value every time it changes, and in the parent OrderForm component update the `items` FormControl with the value.

+## P5: How to verify your solution is correct

+✏️ Update the menu-items spec file **src/app/order/order.component.spec.ts** to be:

+@diff ./order.component.spec-childcomponent.ts ./child-component/order.component.spec-menuitems.ts only

 ## P5: Solution